PSYCHOLOGY (including Mental Health Technology (MTH) and Drug/Alcohol Abuse Counseling (DAAC))

 Materials will be identified through recommendations in or from:

 Faculty and student recommendations

-Publisher's links, catalogs and flyers (APA Publishing Catalog)
+Publisher's links, Discoverys and flyers (APA Publishing Discovery)

 Most materials will be considered for de-selection within five years of publication.
 All superseded editions will be removed from the shelves.
 Some major reference works and unique publications will not necessarily be de-selected.
 Materials of historic value or of general interest may also be retained beyond the five-year period.
 Materials having local connections may be retained indefinitely.

 Revised: December 7, 2015